jwodder/versioningit/README.rst

 Library API
 ===========

-``versioningit`` provides the following function for programmatically determining a VCS-managed project's version using the same logic as the setuptools plugin:
+The ``versioningit`` package exports a number of classes & functions for programmatically determining a VCS-managed project's version and the values at each step that go into calculating it.
+For brevity, only the "topmost" function is documented here; consult the source (primarily ``src/versioningit/core.py``) for documentation on the other features.

 .. code:: python